ai-cfia/dev-rel-docs/Development-Environment-Setup/SETUP-GUIDE.md

 # Dev Environment Setup Guide

-This guide introduces the use of the Windows Subsystem for Linux (WSL) for those on Windows and delves into Visual Studio Code's Dev Containers, aiming to provide a consistent development environment regardless of your OS.
+This guide introduces the use of Visual Studio Code's Dev Containers, aiming to provide a consistent development environment.

 ## Table of Contents